-Exhibitors in the expo hall and all staff at the venue are also subject to the anti-harassment policy.
+Exhibitors in the expo hall and all staff at the venue are also subject to our code of conduct policy.
 Exhibitors should not use sexualised images, activities or costumes, which in any way could create a sexualised environment.

 If any participant engages in harassing behaviour, any of the BrightonSEO team or supporting staff may take any action they deem appropriate, including warning the offender or expulsion from the conference.

-If you are being harassed, notice someone else being harassed, or have any other concerns, please contact a member of staff immediately.
-We will be more than happy to provide assistance in contacting the appropriate venue security or local law enforcement body, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
+If you are being harassed, notice someone else being harassed, or have any other concerns, we will be more than happy to provide assistance in contacting the appropriate venue security or police, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.

 If you have concerns about the conduct of anyone involved in the event you can also contact the welfare team in the following ways:

 You can report concerns anonymously, but that will limit what we can do.
 If you are happy to give your name and contact details we will get in touch with you as soon as possible to investigate any breaches of our code of conduct.
 Please be assured that we will do our utmost to respect your confidentiality and safety.